AnthonyBeech/mini_projects/README.md

 - ft - 2020 - simple fourier transform script
 - migration_ray_trace - 2020 - visualisation of ray propogation from simple reflector
 - netflix_traslator - 2020 - translation of netflix subtitles, and compiler into easy to read format
+- well_prep - 2022 - script to format well data for read into further processing